Aquaponics with Portable Farms® Aquaponics Systems

 CLICK HERE TO READ Portable Farms® Aquaponics Systems Online Course© that includes a Portable Farms® Kit.

-In addition to the our aquaponic’s course (which which includes a Portable Farms® Kit) here is the full cost breakdown of a backyard aquaponics system: READ ON . . .
+In addition to the our aquaponic’s course (which includes a Portable Farms® Kit) here is the list of supplies you will need to build a backyard aquaponics system: READ ON . . .

-- Greenhouse: Must be able to keep the interior temperature between 40 and 104° F. The costs are dependent on your choice of design
+- Greenhouse: Must be able to keep the interior temperature between 40 and 104° F. The costs are dependent on your choice of size and design.

 SOLAR POWERED Portable Farms® Aquaponics System